 - Meanwhile, put a griddle pan (or normal frying pan) over a high heat and add a drizzle of olive oil to the pan.
 Lightly season the chops with salt and pepper and fry them in the hot frying pan for 1 minute on each side.
 While you are doing this, take each chop in turn and give it about 30 seconds on top too, to cook the fat.

-- When the vegetables have been roasting in the oven for a total of 30 minutes, add the sage leaves and turn everything in the oil again.
-Top with the seared pork and cook for a final 15 minutes (the vegetables will have had a total of 45 minutes in the oven and the sage leaves and pork will have had 15 minutes).
+- When the vegetables have been roasting in the oven for a total of 30 minutes, top with the seared pork and cook for a further 10 minutes.
+Finally, add the sage leaves and cook for 5 more minutes.